Manor Croft Clinic Ltd

 Foot / Leg Pain

 People often present with pains in their foot or leg.
 These may be due to bone or soft tissue disorders and include such problems as plantar fasciitis, Morton's neuroma or shin splints.
 Here the key is in making the correct diagnosis and in order to do this we may suggest a Biomechanical Assessment (gait analysis).
 This entails looking at foot and leg function, possibly using our treadmill and/or slow-motion video, which will help determine the cause of the problem.
 We may then be able to address any issues and help attain an improvement in gait.

-The skin around the edge of the heel needs to be elastic and stretch when weight bearing.
+The skin around the edge of the heel needs to be elastic and stretch when weight-bearing.
 Thick hard skin or very dry skin leads to inelasticity resulting in areas of cracking.
-These can crack into the underlying soft tissue resulting in pain, soreness, possible bleeding and even infection.
+These can crack into the underlying soft tissue resulting in pain, soreness, possible bleeding, and even infection.
 Treatments depend on the severity, usually removal of the hard skin and application of appropriate emollients.
 Here at Manor Croft we also have access to medical 'heel glue' for severe cases.

 Sore areas on toes and fingers resulting in an abnormal reaction to rapid reheating after cold in susceptible individuals.
 Nearly always limited to the winter months.
 Treatments are aimed very much at prevention.

 Many people find it becomes increasingly difficult to reach their toe nails for cutting.
 If you do not have anyone in the family to assist then it can be a problem.
 Leaving nails long can be the cause of other complications, such as ingrowing nails that become infected, damage to the nail bed leading to disfigured and thickened nails, ulcers, corns, pain and fungal attack of the resulting damaged nails.
 Regular cutting and review of other possible issues is something we offer and find to be popular.